qcri/DiplomaticPulse/docs/source/spiders.rst

 Spiders
 ========================
-We have developed 4 Scrapy spiders for Diplomatic Pulse  (one for each content type) to extract contents from various websites.
+We have developed 4 Scrapy spiders for Diplomatic pulse  (one for each content type) to extract contents from various websites, you can easily implements a new spider for a new html content type.

 To view all spider,you can use command: ``scapy list`` they are:

-* :mod:`diplomaticpulse.spiders.static_spider`, handles static html content.
+* :mod:`diplomaticpulse.spiders.static_spider`, for static html content.
-* :mod:`diplomaticpulse.spiders.javascript_spider`, handles dynamic content.
+* :mod:`diplomaticpulse.spiders.javascript_spider`, for dynamic content.
-* :mod:`diplomaticpulse.spiders.static_pdf_spider`, handles PDF and Images contents.
+* :mod:`diplomaticpulse.spiders.static_pdf_spider`, for static and PDF/Images contents.
-* :mod:`diplomaticpulse.spiders.pdf_spider`, handles mixed static html & PDF/Images contents.
+* :mod:`diplomaticpulse.spiders.pdf_spider`, for PDF/Images contents.

-There is at least one overview (https://www.foreignminister.gov.au ) page for each country.
-One country may have one or many overview pages (multiple URLs).
+There maybe at least one overview (https://www.foreignminister.gov.au ) page for each country.
+Though, a country may have more than one overview page (multiple URLs).

 The crawler (spider) visits the country's overview page then scrapes the existing links, then follows each link to extract its content (title, date posted, statement); the content is saved into an `elasticsearch`_ database.